 Come to Whispering Woods and find out why the West was fun!
 This unique riding adventure can include overnights with camping and picnicking as well as trail rides and pony rides.
 They also have a cabin for rent and primitive campsites.
 265 Wright Lane, Georgetown, KY 40324.
 (502) 570-9663.

 Experienced riders may want more than a trail ride.
 Enjoy jumping or dressage?
-Make an appointment at Sunburst Horsemanship School, 15 minutes from downtown at 1129 Durham Lane.
+Make an appointment at Sunburst Horsemanship School, 30 minutes from downtown Lexington at 1129 Durham Lane in Nicholasville.
 (859) 224-8480.
 Parents and grandparents can also arrange to introduce a child to the world of horsemanship.
 Theyll get to pet and feed a horse, and take a short ride.

 Kenridge Farm, outside of Paris, offers guided Adventure Trail Rides for intermediate or experienced riders.
 You can enjoy the Bluegrass on horseback at Shaker Village, Cave Run Lake, Clay Wildlife Refuge and other locations.
 Horse, tack and transportation are provided.
 (859) 281-0048 or (859) 321-7783.

 The Life Adventure Center of the Bluegrass is another option for horse lovers.
 Their Equine Center in Versailles has an outdoor and indoor arena, making riding lessons possible in all types of weather, and their well-trained school horses are appropriate for a variety of skill levels, from beginner through advanced.
 Their trails are also open to people who want to bring their own horse.
-(859) 873-3271
+(859) 873-3271.

 Whether you like to rough it in a tent, or are looking for a well-equipped location in which to park your home on wheels, youll find excellent camping facilities in the Lexington area.